 About Easter Sunday

 When is Easter Sunday?
-April 9, 2023; March 31, 2024, April 20, 2025; April 5, 2026; March 28, 2027; April 16, 2028; April 1, 2029; April 21, 2030
+April 20, 2025; April 5, 2026; March 28, 2027; April 16, 2028; April 1, 2029; April 21, 2030

 The word “Easter” comes from the Saxon pagan festival, honoring the goddess “Easter” (also called Oestre).
 The goddess Easter’s symbol is the rabbit.

 Did You Know?
 Approximately 1.5 billion “Peeps” are sold for Easter.
+The Greek word for Passover is “Pasch”.
+So, this holiday is sometimes called “Pascha” or “Paschal”.

-Setting the date: The date for Easter changes every year.
+Easter Christian Passover: The date for Easter changes every year.
 It is the first Sunday after the full moon following the spring equinox.

 Easter Thought to Ponder: The nice thing about being senile is, you can hide your own Easter eggs.

-Easter Bunny Painting Eggs
+Bunny Painting Eggs.
+Pascha

 The Easter Bunny